 The Care Home installed several Percussion Play instruments, including:

 Grand Marimba – Substantial Marimba Producing Deep Tones

 Duo – Outdoor Xylophone For Up To 4 Players

 Babel Drums – Outdoor Stainless Steel Tongue Drum

-The care centre’s nearest neighbour is Poppellunden nursery and these young neighbours regularly pop in to play on the new outdoor musical instruments.
+The care center’s nearest neighbor is Poppellunden nursery, and these young neighbors regularly pop in to play on the new outdoor musical instruments.
 Children from other nurseries in the area do the same.
-“Something magical happens when the children and older people meet”, she says.
+“Something magical happens when the children and older people meet,” she says.

 The older people are very keen to help the children.
-It’s a completely instinctive reaction for them.
-Because of this, it often mobilises them in ways that they probably don’t realise.
-It’s only been a couple of months since Trollemose Care Centre received the outdoor musical instruments, but they’ve already become a part of the centre’s everyday life and they are frequently used by both outsiders and care centre residents.
-Care assistants accompany residents into the garden and use the instruments in rehabilitation work at the care centre.
+It’s an entirely instinctive reaction for them.
+Because of this, it often mobilizes them in ways that they probably don’t realize.
+It’s only been a couple of months since Trollemose Care Centre received the outdoor musical instruments, but they’ve already become a part of the center’s everyday life, and both outsiders and care center residents frequently use them.
+Care assistants accompany residents into the garden and use the instruments in rehabilitation work at the care center.

-Lars Hansen of Percussion Play Denmark says “We hope that by sharing the musical instruments with family, friends and visitors, a sense of community pride and ownership will occur amongst the residents.
-Playing music is a multi-generational and fun experience, and playing music together with family members, other residents or helpers, creates social interactions that can only have a positive impact on mental function, mood and overall well-being.”
+Lars Hansen of Percussion Play Denmark says, “We hope that by sharing the musical instruments with family, friends, and visitors, a sense of community pride and ownership will occur amongst the residents.
+Playing music is a multi-generational and fun experience.
+Playing music with family members, other residents, or helpers creates social interactions that can only positively impact mental function, mood, and overall well-being.”